opral/monorepo/packages/editor/README.md

 To open your existing project, you can visit the [inlang Editor](https://inlang.com/editor) and enter your repository URL.
 The editor will automatically load all your message and plugins / lint rules.

-**Depending on the size of your project, it can take up a few minutes to load your project.**
+**Depending on the size of your project, it can take up a few seconds to load your project.**

 # Filter messages